gAia-KIRAS/wp3/README.md

 ## WP3 Data Outputs

 ***TILE_ID_NDVI_change_result.tif***
 The main output.
-Raster of data type Float32 containing the highest observed NDVI change value observed across the observation period.
+Raster of data type Float32 containing the most negative observed NDVI change value observed across the observation period.
 The corresponding year is stored in ``TILE_ID_year.tif``.
 This raster is already masked, meaning, values which do not meet certain criteria and threshold values are set to a nodata value in order to reduce noise and artefacts:

 - pixels where the largest observed NDVI change is positive.
 - pixels where the compared years for largest observed NDVI change present negative NDVI values, which indicates water surfaces.